Create a Website Account - Manage notification subscriptions, save form progress and more.

 In addition to the requirements for all heat pump projects:

-- integrated controls must be installed in homes with oil or propane backup to qualify for rebates on supplemental (or partial-home) heat pumps.
+- integrated controls must be installed in homes with oil or propane backup to qualify for rebates on partial-home air-source or air-to-water heat pumps.
 Integrated controls are not required if the backup heating system is heat pumps, electric resistance or ETS.
+Integrated controls are not required for partial-home ground-source heat pumps.

 - integrated controls must be set at or below these maximum switchover temperatures:

-- A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial home heat pump rebate.
-Integrated controls are required, and installers must design the system to be able to meet the home's heating needs at the defined maximum switch-over temperature above, so that the new heat pump system is heating-ready.
+- A heat pump sized for whole home AC, but inadequate for whole home heating is eligible for a partial-home heat pump rebate.
+Integrated controls are required for air-source or air-to-water heat pumps, and installers must design the system to be able to meet the home's heating needs at the defined maximum switch-over temperature above, so that the new heat pump system is heating-ready.

 In addition to the requirements for all heat pump projects, the following are requirements for CMLP's whole home heat pump rebate: